 - 1. Develop written policy and procedures for: - a.
 Admission - b.
 Sanctions (see WATCP Standard 14) - c.
 Incentives (see WATCP, Standard 14) - d.
 Phase advancement - e.
 Monitoring treatment compliance - f.
 Successful completion - g.
 Termination/expulsion (Marlow & Meyer, 2011) - 2.
-Inform treatment court participants, both verbally and in writing, of the policies and procedures before their admission into the treatment court.
-Participants acknowledge, by signature, their understanding of the policies and procedures noted above and are provided with a copy. - 3.
-Allow participants the opportunity to: - a. be heard at every stage of the treatment court proceedings - b. challenge violation allegations and to present evidence - c. engage in non-deity-based treatment and support groups - 4.
+Inform treatment court participants, both verbally and in writing, of all contracts, waivers, policies, procedures, rights and responsibilities prior to their admission into the treatment court.
+Participants acknowledge, by signature, their understanding of those documents and are provided with copies. - 3.
+Participants are informed in advance if there are circumstances under which they may receive an augmented sentence for failing to complete the program. - 4.
+Allow participants the opportunity to: - a. be heard at every stage of the treatment court proceedings - b. challenge violation allegations and to present evidence - c. engage in non-deity-based treatment and support groups - 5.
 Participants have the right to be represented by counsel at all stages of the proceedings.
 This is particularly important when liberty interests are at stake.
-Defense counsel as a member of the treatment court team does not represent individual participants. - 5.
-Participants must make a knowing waiver of judicial conflict of interest and exparte communication before entering treatment court (Wisconsin Supreme Court Rule 60.04(1)(g)6). - 6.
-Make a record of all public treatment court proceedings as required by Wisconsin Supreme Court Rule 71.01. - 7.
-The court must have procedures that follow Wisconsin Supreme Court Rule 60.04(1)(g)6 of the Code of Judicial Conduct. - 8.
+Defense counsel as a member of the treatment court team does not represent individual participants. - 6.
+Participants must make a knowing waiver of judicial conflict of interest and exparte communication before entering treatment court (Wisconsin Supreme Court Rule 60.04(1)(g)6). - 7.
+Make a record of all public treatment court proceedings as required by Wisconsin Supreme Court Rule 71.01. - 8.
+The court must have procedures that follow Wisconsin Supreme Court Rule 60.04(1)(g)6 of the Code of Judicial Conduct. - 9.
 Procedures for drug testing include a clear chain of custody for the samples (Meyer, 2011) and the opportunity for timely confirmation testing (Marlowe and Meyer, 2011, p.
 168).